11 Tips for Visiting Yellowstone National Park

 Passing the bison on the way up to Dunraven Pass.

-I’m sure you can get bus service to the park.
-And there are tons of tour companies that you can use for a day trip.
+Yes, there are tour companies that you can use if you don’t want to drive around the park.
 But you really don’t need to do that.
 Yellowstone is not difficult to navigate at all.
-Seriously, the roads are not complicated and most are very easy to drive.
+Seriously, the roads are not complicated and most are easy to drive, as long as you follow basic safety recommendations.

-Enjoy a Meal in One of the Dining Rooms
+Tip #5: Enjoy a Meal in a Park Dining Room

-Each lodge has a dining room and most have other dining options as well.
-For example, there is a cafeteria at Canyon, a deli at Old Faithful and an Old West Cookout at Roosevelt.
+Each lodge has a dining room and most have other, more casual dining options as well.
+For example, there is a food hall at Canyon, a bake shop at the Old Faithful Lodge, a formal dining room at Lake Yellowstone Hotel and an Old West Cookout at Roosevelt.

 Everything we’ve eaten in one of the dining rooms has been expertly prepared and delicious.
-Now, we always make a point to eat at least one meal in one of the main dining rooms.
+Now, we always make a point to splurge on at least one nice meal.
+Most of the dining rooms accept reservations for dinner, while breakfast and lunch are first-come, first-served.

 Each lodge also has a “Yellowstone General Store” where you can buy snacks, such as hot dogs or ice cream.
-They also generally have a small “grocery” section with the basics.
+Many also have a small “grocery” section with the basics, which is perfect for campers or anyone looking for picnic supplies.

-Supposedly there are moose in the park, but we haven’t seen one on any of our four visits.
-My dad said we saw one, but I don’t remember it, so I don’t count it.
+Supposedly there are moose in the park, but we haven’t seen one on any of our many visits.
+My dad said we saw one when I was young, but I don’t remember it, so I don’t count it.

 If you’re super-lucky and have good binoculars, you might see a wolf.
 They are generally nowhere near the roads, so you’ll have to work for this one!
 You will often find a bunch of folks with spotting scopes set up in one of the valleys on the lookout.
 You can ask them if they’ve seen one before spending hours just looking and hoping.

 Where will you find these amazing creatures?
 The short answer is anywhere, anytime.
 More specifically, Hayden Valley and Lamar Valley in the early morning or late evening are great for wildlife.
-Middle of the day when it’s hot is one of the worst times to find wildlife.
+The middle of the day when it’s hot is one of the worst times to find wildlife.

 A drive through Hayden or Lamar Valley to start or end our day is one of our favorite things to do.
 Even if you don’t spot wildlife, the views never get old!